Ell-716/Movie_Project/README.md

 ## Overview

 **Movie_Project** is a simple yet powerful movie database application that allows users to manage their favorite movies.
-With this app, users can add, view, and store information about movies, including their titles, release years, ratings, and poster images.
+With this app, users can add, view, and store information about movies, including their titles, release years, ratings, poster images and country flags.

 > *This project was developed as part of an assignment in the Software Engineer Bootcamp.* 🎓